wkasdorp/forest-2-domains/README.md

 ### Update october 2017

 New features:
-* converted VMs to use managed disks.
+* Converted VMs to use managed disks.
 * Removed the storage account.
 * Made the child domain is optional.
 * Greatly simplified the optional parts of the template.

-This templates creates an Active Directory forest for you.
+This template creates an Active Directory forest for you.
 The configuration is flexible.
 * The root domain is always created; the child domain is optional.
 * Choose to have one or two DCs per domain.